nik-rev/carbon/content/post/arch-install.md

 - `archlinux-####.##.##-x86_64.iso`
 - `archlinux-####.##.##-x86_64.iso.sig`

-Now verify the signature of the file, to ensure that is has not been tampered with:
+It is important to verify the signature of the file, to ensure that is has not been tampered with:

 ```bash
 pacman-key -v arch.iso.sig
 ```

-Flash the `.iso` into a device, like `/dev/sdc`:
+Flash the `.iso` into a device, for instance `/dev/sdc`:

 ```bash
 sudo cp arch.iso /dev/sdc